muntazirabidi/Generative-AI-with-LLMs-Course/Resources/week1/generating_text.md

 In the context of machine learning:

-- Encoder: It takes the input information (like a sentence in English) and compresses it into a more compact, meaningful representation, almost like a "code" that captures the essence of the input.
+- ** Encoder:** It takes the input information (like a sentence in English) and compresses it into a more compact, meaningful representation, almost like a "code" that captures the essence of the input.

-- Decoder: It takes that compact "code" produced by the encoder and expands it into a new form of information (like translating it into a sentence in French).
+- ** Decoder:** It takes that compact "code" produced by the encoder and expands it into a new form of information (like translating it into a sentence in French).

 So, the encoder captures the important features of the input, and the decoder uses those features to produce a desired output.

+when discussing Large Language Models (LLMs) like GPT-3 or T5, the encoder and decoder components play specific roles, especially in the context of transformers:

+## Encoder in LLMs:
+The encoder processes the input data (like a sentence or a paragraph).
+Its job is to understand and capture the underlying patterns and information in that input.
+For instance, if you feed a sentence in English to the encoder, it'll transform this sentence into a dense representation that captures its meaning and structure.
+This representation is often a set of vectors that holds the essential details of the input.

+## Decoder in LLMs:
+The decoder takes the dense representation provided by the encoder and generates an output based on it.
+If we're translating English to French, the decoder will take the dense representation of the English sentence (produced by the encoder) and generate a corresponding sentence in French.

+In some LLMs, like GPT models, you typically interact with only the decoder.
+The decoder takes a prompt and continues generating text based on the information it has learned during training.

+In summary, in the context of LLMs:

+- The encoder comprehends the input.
+- The decoder generates meaningful output based on the comprehension from the encoder.- For models like GPT, which are decoder-only, they generate outputs based on their extensive training data without needing a separate encoder step for every interaction.